wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 multiply_result = (constant_1 + constant_2) * 4
 ````

 Note: The above example is over simplistic.
-In reality, when you have numerous steps and complicated logics in your object, isolating these logics will make your code alot more readable.
+In reality, when you have numerous steps and complicated logics in your object, isolating these logics in a separate class or functions will make your code alot more readable.

 ### Use multi-processing if you are facing CPU bound processes